polkadot-fellows/RFCs/text/0163-ec-host-functions.md

    security audits.
 4. **Curve Selection**: Future cryptographic advances may deprecate some curves or require new ones, potentially leading to API churn.
+5. **Performance Trade-off**: Granular host functions require multiple host-runtime boundary crossings, which introduces overhead compared to *fat* host functions (e.g., a single `verify_bls_signature`) that complete the entire operation in one call and can possibly leverage internal parallelization.

 ## Testing, Security and Privacy